 Put simply, everyone has their reasons for doing something, it’s our aim to better understand their ‘why?’.

 By understanding our clients as people, we help to form bonds.
 It is these bonds that help to strengthen the relationship.
 By understanding their ‘why’, we can therefore help them to achieve it.
-Knowing that they want to achieve 1000 leads is one thing, but knowing that they want to achieve 1000 leads because their business helps to reduce plastic waste because they feel really passionately about the environment is another thing.
-Knowing this, we can help remind them of this when times are tough and results aren’t quite as they would like.
+Knowing that they want to achieve 1000 leads is one thing but knowing that they want to achieve 1000 leads because their business helps to reduce plastic waste because they feel really passionately about the environment is another thing.
+Knowing this, we can help remind them of this when times are tough, and results are not as they would like.

 Why post on Linkedin?

-People want to know you.
+People need to know you.
 Without knowing you, what they receive is simply a dispensable service.
-Understanding the clients ‘why’ is important, but enabling them to understand your ‘why’ is equally as important.
+Understanding the clients ‘why’ is important but enabling them to understand your ‘why’ is equally as important.

 Posting on LinkedIn is a way to share your professional experiences.
 By doing so, you then become relatable, as others will empathise with your experiences, appreciate your knowledge, or share a mutual interest.